Our International company provides comprehensive solutions for environmental, ecological, regional, urban, rural & social problems worldwide.

 Nof Poriah - A detailed plan for an ecological resort (the plan has not been completed).

-Netanya - Master plan, outline plan and detailed town planning scheme for "Waterfront of South Netanya", including removal of a large landfill (approx. 2,000 housing units and approx. 1,100 hotel rooms).
+Netanya - Master plan, outline plan and detailed town planning scheme for "Waterfront of South Netanya", including removal of a large landfill (approx. 2,000 housing units and 1,100 hotel rooms), plan for the southern tourist area on the Mediterranean coast, with Arch.
+Dov Koren (3,500 hotel rooms), and implementation plan for the 542a' neighborhood, with Arch.
+Doron Ohalyi (3,000 housing units).

-Rahat - Master plan and outline plan for the south of the city and two detailed plans (10,000 housing units in the master plan, 7,000 housing units in the outline plan and 3,100 in the detailed plans).
+Rahat - Master plan and outline scheme for the south of the city and two detailed plans (10,000 housing units in the master plan, 7,000 housing units in the outline plan and 5,000 in the detailed plans).
+Overall chief architect at implementation stage.

 Yavneh - Master plan and outline plan for the urban renewal of four old neighborhoods, and a detailed town planning scheme for one of them.

-Alona Regional Council - Comprehensive master plan for the Council (3 villages).
+Alona Regional Council - Comprehensive master plan for the Council (3 villages), and plan for non-agricultural activities.

 Gederoth Regional Council - Comprehensive master plan for the Council (7 villages).